I said to my wife, “could you call this person he won’t listen to me. I think it is because I’m a man?” I thought Sexism is not dead.

-that prides itself on it egalitarianism, is just how many times we come across sexist attitudes.
+One of the things that amuse my wife and me is, that in a society like Australia, which prides itself on its egalitarianism, just how many times we come across sexist attitudes.

 I remember a time when I was trying to book some airline tickets and I was talking to a man.
 I was repeatedly told again and again that I couldn’t book the ones that we needed.
-So I got Heather to call.
-Miraculously the person on the other end of the phone found a way for us to get the tickets we needed.
+So I got my wife to call.
+Miraculously the person selling the tickets found a way for us to get the tickets we needed.

-To be fair it took some manipulation on the part of the ticket representative but never-the-less what was previously impossible became possible because for all intents and purposes there was a woman on the other end of the phone.
+To be fair it took some manipulation on the part of the ticket representative but never-the-less, what was previously impossible became possible.
+Because, for all intents and purposes, there was a person of the opposite sex on each end of the phone.

-Or when one of the female staff are asked to do a clean up job that I have already done (often much to the discussed of the female staff member I might add), purely because females are perceived to be better cleaners based on no evidence what so ever.
+Or when one of the female staff is asked to do a clean-up job that I have already done (often much to the disgust of the female staff member I might add), purely because females are perceived to be better cleaners based on no evidence whatsoever.

-When I was running before and after school programs it was not unusual for me to encounter contempt upon meeting a female in a similar or superior role.
+When I was running before and after-school care programs it was not unusual for me to encounter contempt from a female in a similar or superior role.
 It could sometimes make getting things that were needed for the children very difficult.